ietf-wg-dnsop/wg-materials/chairs-notes-2021.md

     - [ ] Suzanne to revive "[Guidelines for Use of the Special Use Names Registry"](https://datatracker.ietf.org/doc/draft-stw-6761ext/)
     - [ ] Warren/ Chairs to talk to WG about writing the "solution" part of ["Special-Use Domain Names Problem Statement"](https://datatracker.ietf.org/doc/html/rfc8244)

+* [ ] RFC8499bis updates going to start up
+    - Authors are putting together to-do list
+    - Please submit suggestions (the chairs have)

 ## 2021-08-20

 * [X] draft-ietf-dnsop-dns-catalog-zones